GiulioFischietti/auth-assignment/docs.md

 ## 1. Overview

-TODO: generalize this

 The objective of this assignment is to design and implement an auth service that returns temporary credentials to access protected services.

-This project implements a distributed authentication system composed of two independent backend services:
+This project implements a distributed authentication system composed of two independent services:
-* **Auth Service**: responsible for user identity management, authentication, session handling and JWT token generation, necessary to access the protected service.
+* **Auth Service**: responsible for user identity management, authentication and temporary credential generation, necessary to access the protected service.
-* **Protected Service**: exposes a protected business resource and validates authentication tokens before granting access, without directly managing user credentials.
+* **Protected Service**: exposes a protected business resource and validates temporary credentials before granting access, without directly managing user credentials.

 <img src="./images/architecture.png" alt="Architecture" style="height:500px;">

-The system follows a microservice-oriented architecture where authentication responsibilities are centralized in the Auth Service, while protected services remain independent and stateless.
-JWT tokens are signed using asymmetric cryptography (RSA), allowing downstream services to validate requests without requiring direct communication with the authentication service.
+The system follows a microservice-oriented architecture where authentication responsibilities are centralized in the Auth Service, while protected services remain independent and stateless: the protected service can independently validate user credentials without reaching the auth service again.

 ## 2. Authentication